 What causes Dupuytren's contracture?

-Since the first recording of this disease in the 1600s, great advances have been made in understanding this disease, although, there are still some unanswered questions.
-It is thought to be a hereditary disease, which means it is inherited from the family, but the exact cause is unknown.
-Dupuytren's contracture may be associated with cigarette smoking, epilepsy, diabetes, and alcoholism, and usually presents in middle age.
+Dupuytren's contracture is thought to be a hereditary disease, which means it is inherited from the family, but the exact cause is unknown.
+It may be associated with cigarette smoking, epilepsy, diabetes, and alcoholism, and usually presents in middle age.

 Consider the following statistics related to Dupuytren's contracture:

-- The ring finger is the most commonly affected finger.
+- The ring and little fingers are the most commonly affected fingers.

 - One, two, or more fingers may be affected.